 An environmentally-conscious luxury vessel, the AIDAnova, is also something of a scientific breakthrough.
 It is the first cruise ship in the world that runs on liquefied natural gas.

 It is also listed as the sixth largest passenger ship in the world.
 It has a volume of 183,858 GT, a length of 1,106 feet (337 meters), a width of 138 feet (42 meters), and a height of 69 meters.

 At a maximum passenger capacity of 6,654, the 16-deck AIDAnova has over 2,600 passenger cabins.
 It features 17 restaurants and 23 bars, among several other amenities.

 With its size, the number of features, plus the cost to develop its Green Cruising technology, you can bet this ship didn’t come cheap.
 Built at the expense of US$144,000 per berth, it has a total cost of US$950 million, which is almost close to a billion dollars.

 7. Royal Caribbean Quantum-Class

-Designed for cruising in colder climates, the Royal Caribbean International cruise line’s Quantum-class is the third largest cruise ship class in the world.
-The first being the same line’s Oasis-class ships and the second being MSC Cruises’ Meraviglia-class.
+Designed for cruising in colder climates, the Royal Caribbean International cruise line’s Quantum-class is the world’s third-largest cruise ship class.
+The first being the same line’s Oasis-class ships, and the second being MSC Cruises’ Meraviglia-class.

 It was initially made up of four ships, which are: